Overview

 For the private funds, this generally involves investing a private fund’s assets in accordance with

 the private fund’s organizational and offering documents.
-Advisory clients may impose
+Advisory clients are permitted to impose

-reasonable restrictions on the way we manage assets held in their accounts, such as prohibiting
+reasonable restrictions on the management of their accounts, such as prohibiting the purchase of

 We only make recommendations to advisory clients regarding investing in the private funds on a